 If you would like to be referred for any of the referral services we offer, please ask your vet to complete our form and send it to us with any notes, test results, radiographs. etc. We will then contact you to arrange an appointment.
-If you are insured with MoreThan, Tesco, John Lewis, M&S, Argos or Homebase we will claim direct from your insurers (RSA group) as we are part of their “RSA Preferred Referral Network”.
+If you are insured with MoreThan, Tesco, John Lewis, M&S or Argos or we will claim direct from your insurers (RSA group) as we are part of their “RSA Preferred Referral Network”.
 All we need is your policy number in advance of your visit and for you to pay an excess due to us.

 Referral practices might prefer to download a referral form to print out and fax, along with the patient history.

 We see many cases from the surrounding area which are referred from other practices.
 Several of our vets have particular interests and have undertaken extensive training in their chosen field.